 All laboratory data will be listed.
-For hematology, chemistry, and serum lipids, columns will be included for normal ranges and individual abnormal laboratory values will be flagged and clinical significance will be indicated.
-A listing for the microscopic examination will be provided for subjects who have a positive result from the urinalysis dipstick evaluation.
+For hematology, chemistry, including serum lipids, columns will be included for normal ranges and individual abnormal laboratory values will be flagged and clinical significance will be indicated.
+Listing for urinalysis will include the microscopic examination provided for subjects who have a positive result from the urinalysis dipstick evaluation.